Carolina Playwrights Lab

 Minimum page count of 70 pages – plays under the minimum page count are ineligible

-If your play has previously received—or is scheduled to receive—a developmental workshop, reading, or staged reading prior to June 1, 2025, you must disclose that information in your CPL application.
+If your play has previously received—or is scheduled to receive—a developmental workshop, reading, or staged reading prior to June 1, 2026, you must disclose that information in your CPL application.
+Failure to disclose additional development could affect your application’s standing.

 Musicals are ineligible